FG-s-Modlists/FGs-Modlists-Site/content/en/contributingtoLS3.md

 4. If you find a download that has been removed or added compared to your copy, you should remove or add the appropriate files.
 The name of the `.meta` file will tell you what archive(s) has been added so you can grab the exact archive necessary.
 These archives should be obtained from Nexus directly.
 5. Now you need to install any new archives or remove any existing mods in the left pane of MO2 so that your copy matches.
 Review comments on pull requests or commits to see any additional information like FOMOD options.

+{{< alert context="success" icon="📝" >}}
+**Note:**

-Note: The `.meta`s on your computer will be automatically deleted by MO2 if you do not have the archive associated with that meta in the downloads folder.
+The `.meta`s on your computer will be automatically deleted by MO2 if you do not have the archive associated with that meta in the downloads folder.
 Therefore, you should rely on Github Desktop's history to tell you what has been added and removed and *not* MO2.
 The metas will be recreated when you download/install the mod.
+{{< /alert >}}

 ## Releases